Silver for Financial Preparedness

 In Canada, most places you need to spend $500 or even $1000 to get free shipping.
 With Silver Gold Bull, you only need to spend $300 to get free shipping.

-We have ordered from Silver Gold Bull twice now, and both times, service was EXCELLENT, our order arrived quickly, and everything was neatly and securely packed.
+We have ordered from Silver Gold Bull many times.
+Service was EXCELLENT, our order arrived quickly, and everything was neatly and securely packed.

 Have you considered trading some of your fiat currency for silver?
 I feel it adds an extra layer to financial preparedness by helping to protect you against inflation, and offer an alternate form of currency in the case of a complete financial collapse.
 It makes a wonderful at-home savings account, and helps you maintain a little bit of independence from the government and the banking system.